For laypeople, information security primarily means antivirus programmes used on computers, but Nikolaj Tatti asserts that it is much more.

 Introducing the new experts of HiDATA

-During the term 2018–2019, this series will introduce new professors in the tenure track system of the University of Helsinki working at the Helsinki Centre for Data Science.
+This series will introduce new professors in the tenure track system of the University of Helsinki working at the Helsinki Centre for Data Science.

 Kai Puolamäki, associate professor of data science and atmospheric sciences: Data science interprets atmospheric particles and helps find the cleanest urban routes – if we know what to ask computers